pezgrrl/Bamazon/README.md

 Bamazon
-Description This application implements a simple command line based storefront using the npm inquirer package and the MySQL database backend together with the npm mysql package.
-The application presents a customer interface.
+In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this week.
+The app will take in orders from customers and deplete stock from the store's inventory.
+As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

-MySQL Database Setup In order to run this application, you should have the MySQL database already set up on your machine.
-If you don't, visit the MySQL installation page to install the version you need for your operating system.
-Once you have MySQL isntalled, you will be able to create the Bamazon database and the products table with the SQL code found in Bamazon.sql.
-Run this code inside your MySQL client like Sequel Pro to populate the database, then you will be ready to proceed with running the Bamazon customer and manager interfaces.
+Make sure you save and require the MySQL and Inquirer npm packages, your app will need them for data input and storage.

 ![2018-08-25](https://user-images.githubusercontent.com/38449432/44624641-37dcf600-a8a8-11e8-8c24-748e7aeace51.png)
 ![2018-08-25 2](https://user-images.githubusercontent.com/38449432/44624683-6a3b2300-a8a9-11e8-8345-a16dd8aa210c.png)

-Customer Interface The customer interface allows the user to view the current inventory of store items: item IDs, descriptions, department in which the item is located and price.
-The user is then able to purchase one of the existing items by entering the item ID and the desired quantity.
-If the selected quantity is currently in stock, the user's order is fulfilled, displaying the total purchase price and updating the store database.
-If the desired quantity is not available, the user is prompted to modify their order.
+Customer Interface The customer interface allows the user to view the current inventory of store items: item IDs, descriptions, department where the item is located and price.
+The user is then able to purchase one of the items by entering the item ID and the desired quantity.
+If the selected quantity is currently in stock, the user's order is fulfilled.
+The total purchase price is displayed and the store database is updated.
+If the desired quantity is not available, the user is then prompted to modify their order.

 To run the customer interface please follow the steps below: